geiszla/vision-compare/README.md

 ### Running the scripts

-1. Activate the environment (e.g. `conda activate tensorflow` or `source ./env/bin/activate`; see instructions for creating an environment above)
+1. Activate the environment (e.g. `conda activate tensorflow` or `source ./env/bin/activate`; see instructions for creating an environment and downloading dependencies above)
 2. Run the scripts from the root of the project directory (e.g. `python src/benchmark.py`)

 ## Project structure